 What type of light shaft will work best for my space?

 Choosing a light shaft relies on both an aesthetic preference as what your roof or ceiling can accommodate.
 Flared shafts will provide a larger beam of light due to an extended base, while straight shafts work better for flat ceilings short on area.
 If your ceiling is fastened directly to rafters, such as a cathedral or high-sloped ceilings, you may be able to install your skylights without a shaft.

 Find where to buy Skylights and get inspired with our curated ideas for Skylights to find the perfect item for every room in your home.
-With such a wide selection of Skylights for sale, you’re sure to find something that you’ll love.
-Shop from Skylights, like the Extension Tube For ODL 10" Tubular Skylights or the Velux ZCT 100 3 Foot Extension for Velux Skylight Control Rods - White, while discovering new home products and designs.
+With such a wide selection of Skylights for sale, from brands like Palram, you’re sure to find something that you’ll love.
+Shop from Skylights, like the Velux FSCH C01 Solar Powered Room Darkening Skylight Blind for VS - White or the Velux ZCT 100 3 Foot Extension for Velux Skylight Control Rods - White, while discovering new home products and designs.
 Whether you’re looking to buy Skylights online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.